-Although sarcopenia is mostly seen in people who are inactive, the fact that it also occurs in people who stay physically active throughout life suggests there are other factors involved in the development of sarcopenia.
+Although sarcopenia is seen mostly in people who are inactive, the fact that it also occurs in people who stay physically active suggests there are other factors in its development.
+Researchers believe these include:

-Age-related reduction in nerve cells responsible for sending signals from the brain to the muscles to initiate movement
+Reduction in nerve cells responsible for sending signals from the brain to the muscles to start movement

-A decrease in the body's ability to synthesize protein
+A decrease in the ability to turn protein into energy

-Inadequate intake of calories and/or protein to sustain muscle mass
+Not getting enough calories or protein each day to sustain muscle mass

 Treatments for Sarcopenia

-The primary treatment for sarcopenia is exercise.
-Specifically, resistance training or strength training -- exercise that increases muscle strength and endurance with weights or resistance bands -- has been shown to be useful for both the prevention and treatment of sarcopenia.
+The primary treatment for sarcopenia is exercise, specifically resistance training or strength training.
+These activities increase muscle strength and endurance using weights or resistance bands.

-For optimal benefits with minimal risk of injury, the proper number, intensity, and frequency of resistance exercise is important.
-For that reason, you should work with an experienced physical therapist or trainer to develop an exercise plan.
+The proper number, intensity, and frequency of resistance exercise is important for getting the most benefit with the least risk of injury.
+You should work with an experienced physical therapist or trainer to develop an exercise plan.

 Although drug therapy is not the preferred treatment for sarcopenia, a few medications are under investigation.
 They include:

 Urocortin II.
-This peptide has been shown to stimulate the release of a hormone called adrenocoticotropic hormone (ACTH) from the pituitary gland.
-Intravenous urocortin II has been shown to prevent muscle atrophy from being in a cast or taking certain medications; it has also been shown to cause muscle growth in healthy rats.
-But its use for building muscle mass in humans has not been studied and is not recommended.
+This has been shown to stimulate the release of a hormone called adrenocorticotropic hormone (ACTH) from your pituitary gland.
+Given through an IV, this can prevent muscle atrophy that can happen when you’re in a cast or taking certain medicines.
+Its use for building muscle mass in humans has not been studied and isn't recommended.